google-deepmind/mujoco/doc/APIreference.rst

 rest of the API does not use these enum types directly.
 Instead it uses ints, and only the documentation/comments state that certain ints correspond to certain enum types.
 This is because we want the API to be compiler-independent, and the C standard does not dictate how many bytes must be used to represent an enum type.
-Nevertheless we recommend using these types when calling the API functions (and letting the compiler do the enum-to-int type cast.)
+Nevertheless we recommend using these types when calling the API functions (and letting the compiler do the enum-to-int type cast).

 .. _mjtNum: